h15200/notes/dataStructures.md

 // breadthFirst(graph, 1) - what is the distance form this root to all nodes in this graph
 // returns something like { 0:1, 1:0, 2:infinity, 3:3 }

+## Breath first graph search

+Tools for keeping track

+1. a queue which initializes as the first node you're visiting.
+It doesn't matter which
+2. a doneList which has the nodes that are 'done'

+Steps

+1. Queue starts off as one node.
+Base case is queue length 0
+2. Do whatever you need to do at queue[0], then check it's neighbor edges.
+If those edge nodes do NOT exist in the doneList, push() them to the queue
+3. After you've added all neighbor nodes, shift() the queue INTO the doneList
+4. Recursively go into the new queue[0]